cpoohee/MLPluginTemplate/readme.md

   - might explore `cached_conv` library to solve clicks from inferencing the beginning of the sample block.
 Onnx might not be able to convert it??
   -

-# Brief description of Source code folder and scripts
+# Brief description of Source code folders and scripts
 - download_data.py -> downloads dataset into data/raw, then pick the audio and place into data/interim
 - download_pre-trained_models.py -> download pre-trained models into models/pre-trained for later uses.
 - process_data.py -> use the audio from data/interim, process the audio into xx sec blocks, cuts silences and place into data/processed